cthoyt/cthoyt.github.io/_posts/2026/2026-03-25-standards.md

 > The hard work is not to make some proposal and get 4 big fish to approve it.
 > The hard part is to come out of that box and convince the world with a
 > powerful and mature tool ecosystem that it is worth standardizing against.

+Nico also said

+> I am happy for you to use this quote :stuck_out_tongue: Not that I am really an authority on the subject